 Don’t you hate it during meals when you run out of timers while cooking different foods?
 No problem – your digital voice assistant will take care of that for you.
 The AI can easily track multiple timers while you concentrate on cooking.

-Next, you can set alarms for waking you in the morning – and even have different alarms for every member of your family.
+Next, you can set alarms to wake you in the morning – and even have different alarms for every member of your family.
 If you have trouble sleeping, your assistant will play sounds like an ocean wave or light music to help you sleep.

 Voice-activated assistants are excellent personal secretaries.
 Let them manage your calendar.
 Tell them to schedule your appointment – they ask you for a time and date and then remind you when it gets close.